 With that in mind, I start with a recent exchange I had with a Catholic in regard to a comment I made concerning Pope Francis' condemnation of the US recognition of Jerusalem as Israel's capital.
 In my comment, I listed (close to verbatim, in English) the decrees of the Papal Bull "Cum nimis absurdum" from Pope Paul IV (July 14, 1555).
 In that decree, the Pope condemned Jews to "eternal slavery" (and he declared it absurd to believe otherwise).

-In response, a Catholic screamed at me for not knowing history and pasted a link about Pius XII helping Jews during the Holocaust.
-Well, everything I posted was, as noted, directly pulled from Paul IV's Papal Bull.
+In response, a Catholic scolded me for not knowing history and pasted a link about Pius XII helping Jews during the Holocaust.
+Well, everything I posted in that discussion was directly pulled from Paul IV's Papal Bull.

 This is an example of what I've encountered countless times: quoting Popes and Councils is somehow tantamount to "Catholic bashing," apparently.